Garage Floor Weight Capacity: 5 Useful Things to Know!

 Garage Floor Weight Capacity

-How Do You Calculate Slab Load Capacity?
+2. How Do You Calculate Garage Floor Weight Capacity?

 At a very basic level you need to understand that the weight of an object is not the same as the load it exerts on the floor.
 Load is the weight per unit area of contact with the floor.